gose/elastic-architectures/README.md

 ## Architecture #9

 A common pattern for companies with data centers that are moving to Cloud is to stand up new services in their Cloud provider.
-This pattern gives them flexibility in managing an Elastic cluster with the ability to dynamically provision VMs or Clusters (using either cloud.elastic.co or ECE/ECK).
+This pattern gives them flexibility in managing an Elastic cluster with the ability to dynamically provision VMs or Clusters (using either [cloud.elastic.co](https://cloud.elastic.co) or [ECE](https://www.elastic.co/ece)/[ECK](https://www.elastic.co/elastic-cloud-kubernetes).

 ![](images/architecture-9.png)